 Do not dwell on the past.
 Some of us still hold onto the past.
 Sometimes we find ourselves asking questions like: what if it had happened differently?
 Why did it happen to me?

 Do not be a victim of the past.
 Worrying is a complete waste of your time.
 It distracts your mind from enjoying your life and fulfilling all your responsibilities.
 As a matter of fact, study reveals that “a mind which constantly wanders is an unhappy mind.”
 Instead of concentrating on the past, focus on the present.
 Live in the present.

 Regular exercise is essential in maintaining a healthy weight, but also helps improve the function of your heart and brain.
 Exercise helps improve the brain cognitive function, which in turn improves your mood and reduce stress and anxiety.

 Undergoing some sort of physical activity stimulates the release of endorphins, which alleviates stress.
 Exercise also stimulates the release of dopamine, serotonin and norepinephrine — which helps to control your mood.
 For example, the serotonin you get from exercise can help boost your perception of well-being.
 Furthermore, regular exercise helps stabilize the adrenaline levels in your body, which eases stress.

-Practice exercising regularly, even if it is just for 15 minutes a day.
+Do exercises to help you stay fit 24/7, even if it is just for 15 minutes a day.
 It can help you handle stress and can as well improve your mental health.